 Alternatively, you may also be able to score a fantastic deal with a last-minute booking.
 Last-minute bookings are great when it might be nice to get away for a weekend, but you don’t have to go.

 You don’t want the stress of hoping for a last-minute deal that may never come, so if it’s essential to travel, stick on the safe side and book in advance for airline deals or the cheapest flight deals.

 3) Travel at Off-Peak Hours and on the Cheapest Days

 Don’t worry, you don’t have to figure this out for yourself.
 That’s why I love, love Skyscanner’s Find Cheapest Month and Whole Month search feature.
 This saves me hours of time researching flights.
 It works best if you can be a little bit flexible with your dates.

 With that information, I can decide whether it’s more important for me to save $511, or travel on those exact dates!
-You can also limit the duration of the flight and number of stopovers and even the time of day, but I recommend searching first without these limitations for the cheapest prices.
+You can also limit the duration of the flight and number of stopovers and even the time of day, but I recommend searching first without these limitations for the cheapest deals for flights.
 You can then add them after your initial search.